inko-lang/website/source/manual/getting-started/concurrent-programming.html.md

 1. We wait for a message to arrive.
 2. We inform the compiler that our message is of type `Process`.

 Step one is nothing new, but step two needs some explaining.
-When we use `process.receive`, the compiler is does not know what the type of the received message is.
-This is because a process can receive messages from many other processes, possibly using different types.
-As a result, the return type of `process.receive` is `Dynamic`.
+The return type of `process.receive` is `Any`, and we can't do much with that type on its own.
+To deal with this, we cast it to the type we want (`Process`).

 Next we have the following: